 Free password managers come in all sorts of different flavors.
 Check out our roundup of best free password managers for more information.

 What to look for in a password manager

 At their most basic, password managers capture your username and password—usually via a browser plugin—when you log in to a website, and then automatically fill in your credentials when you return to that site.
 They store all your passwords in an encrypted database, often referred to as a “vault,” which you protect with a single master password.

 Of course, most password managers do much more than this and many extend protection beyond your login credentials to other types of personal data.
 We narrowed it down to a few essential features that we looked for and you should too:

-- Protection for other personal data: Because of how frequently we use them online, credit card and bank account numbers, our addresses, and other personal data can be securely stored in many password managers and automatically filled into web forms when we’re shopping or registering an account.
+Because of how frequently we use them online, credit card and bank account numbers, our addresses, and other personal data can be securely stored in many password managers and available to autofill into web forms when we’re shopping or registering an account.